-The Credit Facility provides for a senior secured revolving loan facility of up to \$50.0 million that matures three years after the effective date, with the right subject to certain conditions to add an incremental revolving loan facility of up to \$50.0 million in the aggregate.
-The three-year revolving loan facility provides for borrowings up to the amount of the facility with sub-limits of up to (i) \$30.0 million to be available for the issuance of letters of credit and (ii) \$10.0 million to be available for swingline loans.
+The Credit Facility provides for a senior secured revolving loan facility of up to \$50.0 million that matures on December 22, 2025, with the right subject to certain conditions to add an incremental revolving loan facility of up to \$50.0 million in the aggregate.
+The revolving loan facility provides for borrowings up to the amount of the facility with sub-limits of up to (i) \$30.0 million to be available for the issuance of letters of credit and (ii) \$10.0 million to be available for swingline loans.

 As amended, the revolving loans bear interest, at our election, at an annual rate based on SOFR or a base rate.
-Loans based on SOFR shall bear interest at a rate between SOFR plus 2.50% and SOFR plus 3.00%, depending on our average daily usage of the revolving loan facility and subject to a SOFR floor of 1.00%.
-Loans based on the base rate shall bear interest at a rate between the base rate minus 0.50% and the base rate plus 0.00%, depending on our average daily usage of the revolving loan facility.
+Loans based on SOFR shall bear interest at a rate between SOFR plus 1.75% and SOFR plus 2.25%, depending on our consolidated total leverage ratio and subject to a SOFR floor of 1.00%.
+Loans based on the base rate shall bear interest at a rate between the base rate minus 1.25% and the base rate minus 0.75%, depending on our consolidated total leverage ratio.
 We are also obligated to pay a commitment fee on the unused portion of the facility at a rate of 0.25% per annum.